TIFF 2022 is almost here, and today I’m sharing everything you need to know about this year’s Toronto International Film Festival!

 Their operating hub is at the TIFF Bell Lightbox, where they also screen films from around the world throughout the year.

-Looking for fun things to do during TIFF season?
+There are tons of fun things to do in Toronto during the busy TIFF season!

-Here are some activities and things you can do in the area!
+Here are some fun activities and things you can do during TIFF in Toronto.

 Explore Festival Street